 At Cape Fear Cataract & Cornea with Dr. Brian Groat, we call these “lifestyle lens options.”
 The array of choices can be daunting for patients, but we help walk you through the pluses and minuses of each IOL lens option.
-For many patients, these lens choices allow them to live with eyeglasses forevermore.
+For many patients, these lens choices allow them to live without eye glasses forevermore.

 WHAT ARE MULTIFOCAL LENSES?